-Overall, the outlook for the Canadian housing sector is one of variability across the country, and there are significant risks and uncertainties, particularly in certain local markets such as Vancouver, Edmonton, Calgary, Toronto, St. John's and Ottawa, where the Company currently has real estate holdings.
+Overall, the outlook for the Canadian housing sector is one of variability across the country and there are risks and uncertainties that are particular to each of the local markets of Vancouver, Edmonton, Calgary, Toronto, Ottawa, Montréal, Halifax, and St. John's where the Company currently has real estate holdings.